Spousal IRA: What it is and how it works

 Tax benefits

-Both traditional and Roth IRAs have significant tax benefits.
-Either you’ll enjoy a tax break each year that you make a contribution, or you’ll enjoy tax-free income during retirement.
+Both traditional and Roth IRAs can have significant tax benefits.
+You may be able to enjoy a tax break each year that you make a contribution, for tax-free income during retirement.

-Sure, you could save for retirement in a taxable brokerage account, but the tax savings over the decades leading up to retirement could mean a difference of hundreds of thousands of dollars.
+Sure, you could save for retirement in a taxable brokerage account, but the potential tax savings over the decades leading up to retirement could make a real difference.

 Saver's Credit

-Contributing to a spousal IRA allows you to take advantage of a tax credit called the Retirement Savings Contribution Credit — or simply the Saver’s Credit.6
+Contributing to a spousal IRA may enable you to take advantage of a tax credit called the Retirement Savings Contribution Credit — or simply the Saver’s Credit.7

 The Saver’s Credit is available to individuals who meet the following requirements: